SRA-VJTI/blog/_posts/2020-10-11-gdb-for-noobs.md

     * ``delete`` : deletes a specified breakpoint.
     * ``info breakpoints`` : shows information about all declared breakpoints.

-4. explanation with example:
+### explanation with example:
-    1. First, let's just run the code..
+    * point 1 First, let's just run the code..
     command:
     ```
     run